 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to improve you career but not getting results?
-Have you ever thought about what the reason is for why your friend or colleague is promoted while you are stuck in the same place?
-In reality, the majority of us make a few common errors in our careers that stagnate growth.
-Read on to learn about these mistakes and learn how you can avoid making them.
+Are you doing everything possible to grow your career without success?
+Have you ever thought about why your coworker or friend is promoted while you’re still stuck in the same place?
+In reality, the majority of us make a few common errors that stall our professional progress.
+Read on to learn about the mistakes we make and how to prevent them.

 Key Takeaways